-One of the most exciting and rewarding parts of owning goldfish can be seeing them give birth to a new generation.
+One of the most exciting and rewarding parts of owning goldfish can be seeing them give birth to a new generation of baby goldfish.

 Successfully breeding your goldfish shows you have taken good care of them.